operand/agency/CONTRIBUTING.md

 ### Core Library Contributions

-Contributions to the core library are appreciated as well.
-There isn't a complex process.
+There isn't a complex process to contribute.
 Just open a PR and have it approved.

-For significant changes (not bug fixes or trivial improvements) please discuss it with the maintainers in order to ensure alignment on design and implementation.
+For significant changes (not bug fixes or trivial improvements) please discuss the changes with the maintainers in order to ensure alignment on design and implementation.
 You can open an [issue](https://github.com/operand/agency/issues) or [discussion](https://github.com/operand/agency/discussions) or reach out on